 This brings us to two main conclusions.
 First, a testosterone test should consider partnership status, fatherhood, and time invested in paternal care.
 Next time you see a status change of a friend on your favorite social media, it might be worth looking for these subtle physiological factors.

 The second part is even more important and remains unanswered: what’s the impact of men taking testosterone gel or patch on forming partnership and paternal relationship?

 Testosterone vs new fathers

 The figure above shows drop in testosterone levels for fathers at different time periods.

-- Data taken for 624 men with an average age of 26 +/-0.3 yrs old in 2009 (& previously followed in 2005 to collect testosterone levels before they became partners or fathers)
+- A total of 624 men with an average age of 26 years were studied (in 2009 & previously in 2005 to collect testosterone levels before they became partners or fathers).

-- Saliva sample collection: Around 10:15 pm & next sample at 6:30 am; for reference, the testosterone levels from single to married fathers dropped in morning samples from 207 pg/ml to 153 pg/ml and in evening samples from 125 pg/ml to 84 pg/ml
+- Testosterone levels from single to married fathers dropped from 207 pg/ml to 153 pg/ml in morning and from 125 pg/ml to 84 pg/ml in evening.

-- Testing was done using saliva sample, similar to an at-home testosterone test kit that you can purchase from RxHomeTest.com
+- Testing was done using saliva, similar to an at Home Male Health Test kit that one can purchase from RxHomeTest.com.

 - Longitudinal evidence that fatherhood decreases testosterone in human males by Lee T. Gettler et al, PNAS 2011 Sep, 108 (39) 16194: http://www.pnas.org/content/108/39/16194